-43. That the audit of of the company, even without the presence of any other member of management.
+43. That the audit committee may require the presence of any employee or manager of the company, even without the presence of any other member of management.

-Complies ⊠ Complies partially Explanation ------------ ---------- ----------- -------------
+Complies ⊠ Complies partially □ Explanation [ -- ------------ ---------- ------------- ---------------

 44. That the audit committee be kept abreast of any corporate and structural changes planned by the company in order to perform an analysis and draft a report beforehand to the Board of Directors regarding economic conditions and accounting implications and, in particular, any exchange ratio involved.